skadro-official/PE-Dump-Fixer/README.md

 - Drag and Drop the dump onto the fixer.exe

 or
-- Open cmd, direct to the correct folder and type: Dump-Fixer <filename.extension>
+- Open cmd, direct to the correct folder and type: Dump-Fixer "<filename.extension>" E.g. Dump-Fixer "dump.dll"
-E.g. Dump-Fixer dump.dll